Hasty resolutions are of the nature of vows, and to be equally avoided. ~ William Penn

 b.
 Recognize that shared sacrifice is a non-negotiable, necessary part to getting this nation back on track.
 Each of us will need to "pay" in some fashion for our individual and collective profligacy and mistakes.
 No one wears a white hat in this.

+c.
+Start behaving as if the future really matters.
+Don't keep "kicking the economic problems down the road" (for our children and grandchildren to face).
+In purely arcane, economic terms, our social discount rate needs to fall significantly, unless we want our kids and their kids to enjoy a lower standard of living.
+Do we?
+I hope not.
 10. Recognize that "too big to fail" is itself a first-order policy failure that has understandably alienated citizens and continues to cause substantial economic harm for everyone.
 No private firm is too big to fail.
 The unanswered question is: At some distant point in the past the banks and financial sector have transformed from being considered the lubrication system for the engine of our economy to being treated as the engine itself.
 How did this happen?
 It must stop, now.
 The banks create nothing permanent, yet they siphon off significant amounts of undistributed wealth.
 So, my wish is that the Federal Trade Commission and Dept. of Justice actually start enforcing current law – say the antitrust laws for a start – and reign in the hugely disproportionate influence the financial sector has on our economy.
 While they're breaking up the BofA, Citibank and Wells Fargo to make the financial services sector more competitive and responsive to actual people's needs, why not aim for the fences and have the FTC and DOJ also go after other huge firms like Exxon-Mobil, AT&T, Wal-Mart, Chevron, United Health, Blue Cross and Humana, just to mention a few.
 Where's Sen. John Sherman (R-Ohio), the father of the 1890 Sherman Antitrust Act, when we need him?

 11. Commit to making significant private and public investments in 3 strengths that have afforded our success so far: technological innovation, strengthening our physical and human capital, and harnessing our diverse talents and effort towards future achievement.